collective/collective.developermanual/source/reference_manuals/active/five-grok/index.rst

 **This manual describes the basics of the Zope Component Architecture using five.grok, which brings convention-over-configuration to Zope 2 and Plone.

-This information is not specific to Dexterity, but will be useful to Dexterity developers who want to move beyond types and schemata.**
+It will be useful to developers who want to learn how to configure Zope components using grok-style configuration instead of ZCML.

 .. toctree::
    :maxdepth: 2